Henrique Barbosa: 2004 FINA World Championships

+In 2008, Barbosa was living in Florida, dedicated solely to swimming.
+He shared a house with three other swimmers, as a member of "The Race Club", an elite swim club created by American Olympic champion Gary Hall Jr.

+2008 Olympics

-He was at the 2008 Summer Olympics, where he finished 23rd in the 100-metre breaststroke, and 30th in the 200-metre breaststroke.
+As a competitor at the 2008 Summer Olympics, he finished 23rd in the 100-metre breaststroke, and 30th in the 200-metre breaststroke.

-On May 6, 2009, at the Maria Lenk Aquatic Center, Henrique Barbosa swam the 2nd best time in the history of the 200-metre breaststroke: 2:08.44.
-On May 9, 2009 he swam the 2nd fastest time in history in the 100-metre breaststroke, 59.12 seconds, lowering the time in the end of the next day to 59.03 seconds.
+On May 6, 2009, at the Maria Lenk Aquatic Center, Barbosa swam the 2nd best time in the history of the 200-metre breaststroke: 2:08.44.
+On May 9, 2009, he swam the 2nd fastest time in history in the 100-metre breaststroke, 59.12 seconds, lowering the time in the end of the next day to 59.03 seconds.
 Both world records belonged to Kosuke Kitajima (58.91 seconds in the 100-metre, and 2:07.51 in the 200-metre breaststroke).

-Barbosa was at the 2009 World Aquatics Championships, in Rome, where he came 8th place in the 100-metre breaststroke, 7th in the 200-metre breaststroke, and 4th place in the 4×100-metre medley with the Brazilian team, in a spectacular race where the top four relay teams broke the world record of the United States from Beijing 2008.
+Swimming at the 2009 World Aquatics Championships, in Rome, he finished 8th in the 100-metre breaststroke, 7th in the 200-metre breaststroke, and 4th place in the 4×100-metre medley with the Brazilian team, in a spectacular race where the top four relay teams broke the world record of the United States from Beijing 2008.

 On November 14, 2009, at the FINA World Cup, Barbosa broke the short-course South American record in the 200-metre breaststroke, with a time of 2:04.35.

-He was at the 2010 Pan Pacific Swimming Championships in Irvine, where he finished 8th in the 200-metre breaststroke, classified 14th in the 100-metre breaststroke, but did not swim the final, and classified 13th in the 50-metre breaststroke, but did not swim the final, too.
+Swimming at the 2010 Pan Pacific Swimming Championships in Irvine, he finished 8th in the 200-metre breaststroke, classified 14th in the 100-metre breaststroke, but did not swim the final.
+He swam 13th in the 50-metre breaststroke.

-He was at the 2010 FINA World Swimming Championships (25 m), in Dubai, where he won a bronze medal in the 4×100-metre medley, for having swum the qualifying heats.
-He also was disqualified in 100-metre breaststroke heats.
+At the 2010 FINA World Swimming Championships (25 m), in Dubai, he won a bronze medal in the 4×100-metre medley.
+He was disqualified, however, in 100-metre breaststroke heats.

 In 2011, Barbosa was one of four swimmers from Brazil caught in doping test by the use of the banned substance furosemide.
 The Court of Arbitration for Sport (CAS) found that Barbosa was not guilty in the case and decided to just keep the warning already stipulated by the CBDA (Brazilian Aquatic Sports Confederation).

+2012 Olympics

 At the 2012 Summer Olympics, he competed in the Men's 200-metre breaststroke, finishing in 19th place overall in the heats, failing to qualify for the semifinals.